EdidiongEsu/electrical_grid/data_generation/readme.md

 ### 5. Write to Delta Lake

-Three separate writes happen at the end of each batch:
+Three separate writes to the volumes below happen at the end of each batch:
 - Meter records → `/meters/`
 - Transformer records → `/transformers/`
 - Event records → `/grid_events/` (only if events occurred this batch)